prisma/prisma-engines/query-engine/js-connectors/js/smoke-test-js/README.md

 ## How to setup

-We assume Node.js `v18.16.1`+ is installed.
+We assume Node.js `v20.5.1`+ is installed.
 If not, run `nvm use` in the current directory.
-This is very important to double-check if you have multiple versions installed, as PlanetScale requires either Node.js `v18.16.1`+ or a custom `fetch` function.
+It's very important to double-check if you have multiple versions installed, as both PlanetScale and Neon requires either Node.js `v18`+ or a custom `fetch` function.

 - Create a `.envrc` starting from `.envrc.example`, and fill in the missing values following the given template
 - Install Node.js dependencies via